Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Can Meridian replace one of these tools?

-Meridian Guard's Session P&L Below trigger covers the same job a Generation 2 hard-limit tool covers — and more, because it fires on six trigger types and five response levels including typed acknowledgment, mandatory countdown, and broker disconnect.
+Meridian Guard's Session P&L Below trigger covers the same job a Generation 2 hard-limit tool covers — and more, because it fires on six trigger types across five escalating response levels — Notify, Risk Alert, Acknowledge, Trading Pause, and Disconnect — where Acknowledge can require a typed phrase (with an optional countdown) and Disconnect can cut the broker connection.
 The behavioral signal layer above it is what no Generation 2 tool offers.

 Why has no other NinjaTrader 8 product built the behavioral layer?